Adversarial Detection Avoidance Attacks: Evaluating the robustness of perceptual hashing-based client-side scanning: Discussion

 \section{Discussion}

 Our results and, in particular, the $FPR$s for specific thresholds are estimated using ImageNet.
 While ImageNet already contains more than 1M images, results might differ in different and, in particular, larger datasets.
 We randomly sample $P$ images from ImageNet and, for each hashing algorithm, compute the distances between image hashes for up to 1M pairs.
 We find the distribution of distances between images to be roughly stable when the number of images varies for each algorithm.
 Similarly, we run the analysis on another dataset, Stanford Dogs~\cite{khosla2011}, and show the distribution of distances to be similar to that of ImageNet and stable.
 This suggest that our $FPR$s can be safely extrapolated to larger and different datasets.
-For the figure supporting this analysis, we refer the reader to the Appendix of the extended version of our paper~\footnote{\url{https://arxiv.org/abs/2106.09820}}.
+Fig.~\ref{fig:cdf-distances} in the Appendix supports this analysis.

 We have, throughout this work, assumed that the attacker knows the threshold and distance function used by the system to flag images.
 We believe this assumption to be reasonable as a) pairwise distances are fairly similar across datasets and stable, allowing an attacker to reasonably estimate acceptable thresholds and b) our attack works well, producing images very similar to the original one, even with very high thresholds.
 We also believe the assumption that the attacker knows the distance function used to be reasonable, as an attacker is likely to be able to infer the distance being used based on the output values, especially with the Euclidean and Hamming distance being the most commonly used.